docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

         When `check_pubkey = true;` is set, Rspamd will query the DNS record for each DKIM selector, verifying each public key matches the private key configured.

         If there is a mismatch, a warning will be emitted to the Rspamd log `/var/log/mail/rspamd.log`.

+!!! info "Restart required"

+    After restarting DMS, outgoing mail will now be signed with your new DKIM key(s) :tada:

 ### DNS Record { #dkim-dns }